LaMonte Wade Jr Player Props: Giants vs. Mets

 Mets Pitching Rankings

-- The Mets have the 25th-ranked team ERA across all league pitching staffs (4.57).
+- The Mets have the 25th-ranked team ERA among all league pitching staffs (4.56).

-- Mets pitchers combine to rank 25th in baseball in home runs surrendered (108 total, 1.3 per game).
+- The Mets allow the fifth-most home runs in baseball (110 total, 1.3 per game).

-- Carrasco gets the start for the Mets, his 11th of the season.
-He is 2-3 with a 6.19 ERA and 33 strikeouts in 48 2/3 innings pitched.
+- The Mets are sending Verlander (2-4) to the mound for his 11th start of the season.
+He is 2-4 with a 4.11 ERA and 49 strikeouts through 57 2/3 innings pitched.

-- In his last outing on Sunday against the Philadelphia Phillies, the right-hander tossed four innings, allowing two earned runs while surrendering five hits.
+- The righty last pitched on Monday against the Milwaukee Brewers, when he went five scoreless innings while giving up five hits.

-- In 10 games this season, the 36-year-old has a 6.19 ERA and 6.2 strikeouts per nine innings, while allowing a batting average of .272 to opposing batters.
+- The 40-year-old has amassed an ERA of 4.11, with 7.7 strikeouts per nine innings, in 10 games this season.
+Opponents are hitting .250 against him.

 © 2023 Data Skrive.
 All rights reserved.